danbev/learning-ai/notes/llava.md

 Now, this is nice because we can think of having 16 (64x577) matrices which can be computed in parallel.
-We will see this later when we look at the Key matrix K but one way to think of this might be:
+We will see this later when we look at the key matrix K but one way to think of this might be:
 ```
 Head1: